-Try to eat 1-2 handfuls of walnuts a day to prevent hair loss.
-Walnuts are rich in biotin and other important nutrients for hair growth.
+A handful of walnuts a day is beneficial for healthy hair.
+Walnuts may prevent hair loss.
+They’re particularly high in biotin and other important nutrients for hair growth.

 How much biotin is in walnuts?